-The emergence of these new tools also presents some challenges.
-These guidelines are meant to provide a framework for the effective and acceptable use of these new and emerging communications tools by those associated with UA.
+However, it’s important to also be aware of the challenges.
+These guidelines are meant to provide a framework for the effective and acceptable use of social media when representing the UA brand.

-These guidelines apply to the full range of social media tools, including, but not limited, to Facebook, Twitter, YouTube, iTunesU, podcasting and blogs.
+These guidelines apply to the full range of social media tools, including, but not limited, Facebook, Twitter, YouTube, Instagram and blogs.
 The guidelines apply to any UA office or department that is using the tools in a UA-sanctioned, UA-branded capacity to promote their programs and services or to communicate with their publics.

 The use of these tools for instructional purposes is out of the scope of these guidelines; for assistance in this realm, contact Instructional Services.
 These guidelines also do not apply to private/personal social media accounts.